 So far, we’ve calculated water accumulation by looking at square footage and the amount of precipitation.
 However, there’s one more factor to consider—the slope of your roof.

 The issue is that rain rarely falls straight down.
-As the wind blows the rain, a steeper roof will catch more precipitation than a flatter roof.
+As the wind blows the rain, the gutters on a steeper roof will catch more precipitation than the gutters on a flatter roof.
 For example, one inch of rainfall could actually total 1.25 inches of precipitation falling on your roof because of the wind and the roof pitch.

 How Does Rainfall Intensity Affect Water Drainage?

 During a heavy rainstorm, an undersized gutter system can overwhelm your home’s drainage.
 Overflowing gutters can mean water is directed next to your home’s foundation.
 This increases the underground water pressure against the home, and rainwater can quickly become an indoor problem.

 When professionals are sizing your gutter needs, they’ll include in their calculations a home’s square footage, the roof pitch, and the maximum rainfall intensity of your location.
 The system will then be sized based on gutter dimensions, gutter slope, the shape of gutters (K-style or half-round), and the number of downspouts.

 What happens above ground is only part of the picture.
 Below ground, soil saturation can build up around the home.
 Even when the property’s terrain is graded away from the house, a phenomenon known as the clay bowl effect can cause water below the surface to flow toward the house.

 This drainage issue is a result of the soil disruption that happens when the home’s foundation is built.
 The soil that was excavated and backfilled has different drainage properties.
 That’s why soil within the area immediately surrounding a home can catch and hold groundwater next to the house rather than allowing it to drain away from the home.